 Increase the pressure until it reflects the secure hold you would need to do, to secure the toes when clipping or filing the nail

 – Whether you decide to use a nail board, a Dremel, a hand file, nail clippers or a combination of them all, introduce your dog to them all in a positive way.
 Pairing the tools presence with food, treats, play, etc. will induce a positive emotion in the dog when they see them coming out.
 When using a Dremel, also ensure the dog is desensitized to the noise by switching it on and off and offering the treat (or toy) right after.

 4.Check your dog’s body language

 – If you go too fast you will notice a change in body language.
 The dog might start to shy away or walk away, may pull away or avoid you.
 If this happens you are moving too fast and need to back track and reduce criteria (ie. ask for less).
-Below are a couple of good resources on Canine Body Language.
+Below are a few great resources on Canine Body Language.

 5. Fear doesn’t mean Manageable fear